Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

 Upon success, the overlay will disappear and be replaced by a pop-up informing the user that a verification email has been sent to their address.
 Upon failure, the form will highlight where the errors are in red around the specific entries and prompt the user to enter their information again.

 **Task 2: Logging into Subby using login interface.
-(Prerequisites: Task 7)** The user logs by selecting the "Login" button in the top right corner of the web page.
+(Prerequisites: Task 7)** The user logs in by selecting the "Login" button in the top-right corner of the web page.
 This creates an overlay over the current page prompting the user to enter their login information:
 * Username/E-mail
 * Password

-Upon entering their credentials, the user selects the "Sign in" button at the bottom of the overlay, which then indicates to the user whether or not their credentials are valid or not.
+Upon entering their credentials, the user selects the "Sign-in" button at the bottom of the overlay, which then indicates to the user whether or not their credentials are valid or not.
 If the former, the user is redirected to the home page, otherwise the overlay displays an error message indicating that invalid credentials are entered.

 **Task 3: Inserting a new sublet listing.
 (Prerequisites: Task 8)** The user selects the "Post Listing" button in the top right corner of the page.
 This loads a new page containing a form for the user to fill out about their listing.
 Such listing fields include: